-Flower in crannied wall

-I pluck you out of the crannies,

-I hold you here, root and all, in my hand

-Little flower- but if I could understand

-What you are, root and all, all in all,

-I should know what man and god is.1

-The presentation of artistic and religious meaning in Insight is muted due to the apologetic nature of the work, a fact acknowledged by Lonergan himself in the epilogue of Insight.
-Consequently, as we showed in chapter one, Lonergan does not start with his full integral religious perspective.
+Flower in crannied wall I pluck you out of the crannies, I hold you here, root and all, in my hand Little flower- but if I could understand What you are, root and all, all in all, I should know what man and god is.1 of Insight.2 Consequently, as we showed in chapter one.
+Lonergan does not start with his full integral religious perspective.
 There is a developing viewpoint that starts with the exigencies of the pure desire and slowly builds towards the full reach of human reason towards the divine.
-Similarly, Lonergan takes into account the bodily nature of human existence recognizing that "man's sensitivity needs symbols that unlock its transforming dynamism and bring it into harmony with the vast but impalpable pressures of the pure desire, of hope, of self-sacrificing love."
-In Topics in Education Lonergan is speaking to Catholic educators, and so, while he still holds back on the full theological reach of his viewpoint, he can speak more comfortably about the religious destiny of the aesthetic reach: "Man is nature's priest, and nature is God's silent communing with man.
-The artistic moment simply breaks away from ordinary living and is, as it were, and opening, a moment of new potentiality."
-In the final pages of those lectures Lonergan returns to the meaning of drama as exhibiting destiny, connecting this with the drama of Christ's death and resurrection.
+Similarly, Lonergan takes into account the bodily nature of human existence recognizing that "man's sensitivity needs symbols that unlock its transforming dynamism and bring it into harmony with the vast but impalpable pressures of the pure desire, of hope, of self-sacrificing love."3 In Topics in Education Lonergan is speaking to Catholic educators, and so, while he still holds back on the full theological reach of his viewpoint, he can speak more comfortably about the religious destiny of the aesthetic reach: "Man is nature's priest, and nature is God's silent communing with man.
+The artistic moment simply breaks away from ordinary living and is, as it were, and opening, a moment of new potentiality."4 In the final pages of those lectures Lonergan returns to the meaning of drama as exhibiting destiny, connecting this with the drama of Christ's death and resurrection.
 He writes: "It is this Christian hope that is the supreme force in history."5